stoolap/stoolap-go/docs/_docs/architecture/storage-engine.md

 When data is deleted:

-1. The existing row versions are located
+1. The existing row is located via indexes or scan
-2. Visibility rules determine which versions to delete
-3. Matched versions are marked as deleted by the current transaction
+2. A new version is created with `DeletedAtTxnID` set
+3. The deletion version links to the previous version
+4. Data is preserved in the deletion version
-4. Indexes are updated to reflect the deletions
+5. Indexes are updated to reflect the deletion
-5. The operation is recorded in the WAL (if enabled)
+6. The operation is recorded in the WAL (if enabled)

 ## Persistence and Recovery